vasenina/vasenina/README.md

 ### Hello,  I'm Yuliya,

- I am a Web frontend developer with 6 years of IT project management and education in Computer Science.
+ I am a Web developer with 6 years of IT project management and education in Computer Science.
 I'm open to new technologies and learning new things.

 ![](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)